OSRSB/OsrsBot/README.md

-# RSB
+# OSRSBot
 An automation API for Old School RuneScape
 ___

 ## Community Discord
 [Click here](https://discord.gg/CGBXNrHREP) to join our community Discord for more support and help

-### What is RSB?
+### What is OSRSBot?
-RSB is an API designed to aid in automating the gameplay of Old School RuneScape using RuneLite's third party client.
+OSRSBot is an API designed to aid in automating the gameplay of Old School RuneScape using RuneLite's third party client.

 ###### RuneLite?